aspose-html/aspose-html-reference-tutorials/html/english/java/editing-html-documents/advanced-external-css-editing/_index.md

 - **Basic HTML & CSS knowledge** – Helpful but not mandatory.

 ## Import Packages
-To start using Aspose.HTML for Java, you’ll need to import the necessary packages.
-These imports will allow you to create and manipulate HTML documents, work with files, and manage CSS.
+The `HTMLDocument` class is Aspose.HTML's core object that represents an HTML file in memory.
+Import the core classes you’ll need to work with HTML documents and files in Java.

 ```java
 import com.aspose.html.HTMLDocument;